Espresso Machine Cleaning & Maintenance

 Nip this potential in the bud by using only filtered, softened water.
 It is shockingly easy to do.
 First, always test your water.
 You may believe that because you have a whole home softening system that you are in the clear.
 That is not always the case.
 Total water hardness should be between 35-85 ppm.

-For both plumbed-in and reservoir machines, we recommend this water softening and filtration system.
+For both plumbed-in machines, we recommend this water softening and filtration system.
 Either install it in-line with your machine or under the sink to fill a pitcher of water.
-For $160 it is life-long insurance against the single biggest cause of failure.
+For $250 it is life-long insurance against the single biggest cause of failure.
+For those who's water is extremely hard or you need more robust softening for a coffee cart or a café, the two stage commerical filtration and softening system is better for your needs.
 Convinced that water is an important component?
 Dive deeper with The Importance of Water and Your Machine.

 Daily Maintenance